 If you are familiar with Ellis O’Connor’s work, you’ll know the dynamic energy to be seen in the paintings are her response to observed changes in the landscape – “the movement and rhythms of the sea and the land … the merging of sea with air, advancing rain and mist, ever changing light – elements that seem to be about something intangible.”
 We invite you to join Ellis on this 7-day art cruise vacation and let the elements around you inspire your art with her guidance.

-We meet at a hotel in Oban for a welcome reception with dinner.
+We meet at a hotel in Oban for a welcome reception with dinner and on this first night we will stay over at the hotel.
 In the morning you’ll have a bit of time to explore Oban before we board the Seahorse II for our art cruise.

 In the daily workshop sessions we will be working with a variety of media on paper – including acrylic paints, charcoal, conte, water based inks and chalk pastels – to capture the wild beauty of the places we visit.
 We explore the various ways in which to approach mark making, using mixed mediums to create texture, detail and depth whilst learning many techniques of drawing and painting to capture the spirit of the stunning surroundings.
 We’ll be working outdoors – on board and on land – as much as possible and there are several sheltered spots on deck to work outside but the ship also has a cozy saloon which we can use as our indoor studio.

 This workshop is suitable for all artistic skills levels and art materials will be provided.

 The cruise takes us along the majestic Sound of Mull, famous for its wildlife and bordered by the Isle of Mull and the Morvern Peninsula, and along historic Loch Linnhe.
 The voyage will give you the full flavour of Scotland from the sea: its sheltered sea lochs, tranquil anchorages, picturesque harbours, ancient castles and even a whisky distillery.